jackcallister/react-starter-kit-es6/README.md

 - How does all of this work?

-There is a `index.html` file which is served by the python server.
-This loads a JavaScript file which renders the application into the `#app` div.
+The index.html file loads then React which renders a Javascript application into the `#app` div.

-The JavaScript file is a bundle which is produced by having Webpack bundle and transpile the `src/index.jsx` file.

-- What the hell?

-Confused?
-Ping me on twitter [@jarsbe](https://twitter.com/jarsbe) or email (jarsbe@gmail.com), better yet find me on the Reactiflux Slack channel (@jarsbe) for help.